-The FFB met this performance goal in 2022.
+The FFB met this goal for fiscal year 2023.

 Goal 3: Ensure the value of FFB is communicated to the public and to stakeholders

 The FFB will develop and market new FFB financing products and services to support Federal agency programs and policy goals.